Caliburn-Micro/caliburn-micro.github.io/roadmap.md

 Updating the solution to use the new project build system where the core (currently PCL) can switch to targeting a .NET Standard contract.
 The individual platform projects may be able to be combined to a single multitarged project ensuring easier maitenance and nuget package creation.

 Move the frameworks lifecycle interfaces such as `IActivate` and `IGuardClose` to be asynchronous.
-The goal will be to have the framework be *async first* everywhere it make sense.
+The goal will be to have the framework be *async first* everywhere it makes sense.
 This will be a major breaking change.

 `4.0.0` will be done on a new branch given there will probably be an extended beta for it.